Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/compiling-and-simulating.rst

 Troubleshooting Compilation
 ---------------------------

-Compilation arguments
+Compilation Arguments
-/////////////////////
+^^^^^^^^^^^^^^^^^^^^^

-The Test Harness supplied with the library allow each library unit to be compiled and simulated in isolation.
-When the library unit is instanced within your design, compilation result may differ from the result obtained with the test harness.
-This may be because compilation of your system may need arguments not present in your system.
+The test harness supplied with the library allows each library unit to be compiled and simulated in isolation.
+When the library unit is instanced within your design, the compilation result might differ from the result obtained with the test harness.
+This might be because compilation of your system might need arguments not present in your system.

-Please search the Makefile provided for UUT_TARGET_COMPILE_ARGS.
-For each library element there may be compile arguments used to avoid errors or to improve performance, e.g. specifying memories to be on separate banks to avoid wait states.
+Search the Makefile provided for UUT_TARGET_COMPILE_ARGS.
+For each library element, there can be compile arguments used to avoid errors or to improve performance, that is, specifying memories to be on separate banks to avoid wait states.
 These arguments will likely change with each release as the compile tool changes with each release.

-Stack size allocation
+Stack Size Allocation
-/////////////////////
+^^^^^^^^^^^^^^^^^^^^^

 Similarly, the test harness provided with each library unit estimates the stack size required for a variety of cases and creates a formula to assign sufficient amount of memory for stack purposes.
-When the library unit is instanced within your design, compilation may fail with insufficient stack allocated for a specific kernel.
-Error message should suggest a minimum figure that is required.
+When the library unit is instanced within your design, compilation can fail with insufficient stack allocated for a specific kernel.
+The error message should suggest a minimum figure that is required.

-Please use compiler argument to allocate enough stack as advised by the compiler message.
-Alternatively, search the Makefile provided for STACK_SIZE and use the formula for the library unit to calculate sufficient stack size and allocate accordingly.
+Use the compiler argument to allocate enough stack as advised by the compiler message.
+Alternatively, search the Makefile provided for STACK_SIZE, and use the formula for the library unit to calculate sufficient stack size and allocate accordingly.

-Invalid throughput and/or latency
+Invalid Throughput and/or Latency
-/////////////////////////////////
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Throughput and latency are only reported when a stable operation has been detected.
-Complex designs may take several iterations to achieve stable state.
+Complex designs might take several iterations to achieve stable state.
 When a testcase is not run for enough iterations, the status report will flag such case with throughput and latency values set to -1.

-Please increase the number of iterations the simulation runs for to achieve a stable state and get accurate throughput and latency measurements.
+Increase the number of iterations the simulation runs for to achieve a stable state and get accurate throughput and latency measurements.

 .. _CONFIGURATION_PARAMETERS: